-(2) Sullivan, Erin Retrograde Planets, Weiser, 2000
+Erin Sullivan, Retrograde Planets, Weiser, 2000.

 Bio: Gary P. Caton is an eclectic Astrologer who embraces an organic, process-oriented approach of spiritual exploration via the Living Sky.
 Gary has studied Spirituality for over 23 years.
 After exploring Shamanism and the Tarot, in 1993, his life was changed by a magnificent Dream where he was shown planetary alignments and became an Astrologer.
 Gary earned a degree in Counseling with honors and has developed a unique multi-discipline path to practicing Astrology over 19 years.
 Visit Gary at his website: Dream Astrologer

 Like what you see?
 Subscribe to The Mountain Astrologer

 By Mary Plumb | December 10, 2012

 I watched a NASA news conference this week.
 The astrophysicists and astronomers felt it was essential to communicate to the public after receiving masses of emails and calls from people in acute anxiety about what is going to happen on December 21, 2012.
 They responded to questions on the possibly imminent pole shift, or change in the earth’s rotation, the collision into earth by the rogue planet, Nibiru, solar flares, and other matters.
 (1)

 It was informative, but, like most astrologers, I dwell in a land that includes myth and magic and all kinds of inexplicable phenomena.
 And the December 21, 2012 date, largely interpreted as the date of the end of the Mayan Long Count calendar, has taken a place in human imagination all around the globe.